Sign in

 Agility fuels your business

 Resilience is closely linked to agility, another core leadership skill that’s essential for moving organizations forward.
 But what is leadership agility, exactly?
 According to research from Bill Joiner, the CEO of the leadership consulting firm ChangeWise, it’s “the ability to take ‘reflective action’ – to step back from one’s current focus, gain a broader, deeper perspective, and then refocus and take action that is informed by this broader perspective.”
-That broader, deeper perspective is what coaches and mentors help leaders find, both by asking them guiding questions and holding them accountable for thinking, and acting, differently.
+That broader, deeper perspective is what coaches help leaders find, both by asking them guiding questions and holding them accountable for thinking, and acting, differently.

-By encouraging new, more expansive perspectives, coaches and mentors can help leaders convert roadblocks into opportunities.
+By encouraging new, more expansive perspectives, coaches can help leaders convert roadblocks into opportunities.
 And with deeper self-awareness that comes from taking time to reflect, leaders are able to process difficult emotions and are ultimately better able to make decisions from a place of power, rather than fear.

 A culture of confident, distributed decision-making propels you forward